AutoHall: Automated Factuality Hallucination Dataset Generation for Large Language Models: Experiments

 \subsubsection{Hallucination Detection}

-Table~\ref{tab:total_result} shows the hallucination detection performance of our method and the baselines based on our \textbf{AutoHall} datasets.
-The ChatGPT-based method consistently outperforms all other baselines across all scenarios, with an F1 increase of 20-30\%.
-As expected, detecting self-contradictions in pairs can indeed assist with hallucination detection accuracy, resulting in an 8.91\% increase on average than SelfCk-1gm.
-For Llama2-7b-chat \& Llama2-13b-chat, though in some cases the baseline performs slightly better than our method in terms of accuracy, its F1 score is far lower than ours.
-Overall, our method has the highest F1 score and accuracy among the baselines.
+We further utilize our collected datasets to evaluate the hallucination detection performance of our method and several zero-resource baselines.
+We select ChatGPT, Llama2-7B-Chat and Llama2-13B-Chat as the base models owing to their higher hallucination proportion.
+The results in Tab.~\ref{tab:total_result} reveal that our method consistently strikes a superior balance between detection accuracy and F1 score across all scenarios compared with baselines.
+As expected, detecting self-contradictions in pairs can indeed assist with hallucination detection, even when powered by relatively small models.
+Though in some cases the baseline performs slightly better than ours, our method achieves the highest overall F1 score and accuracy (see the last row of Tab.~\ref{tab:total_result}).

-In horizontal analysis, it can be observed that when temperature increases, the F1 score also usually increases.
-It is expected that when the temperature rises, the sampled references become more diversified, which in turn increases the potential for conflicts, thereby benefiting hallucination detection.
+In horizontal analysis, it can be observed that when generation temperature grows, the F1 score also usually increases.
+This positive correlation can be attributed to that when temperature value rises, the sampled references become more diversified, which in turn increases the potential for conflicts, thereby benefiting hallucination detection.

-We also find that the performance of our method powered by ChatGPT is better than that of Llama 2-Chat.
-We speculate that the larger model capacity of ChatGPT enables it to store more hallucinatory knowledge that is interconnected to each other.
-Therefore, the sampled relevant references may be more consistent and the hallucination detection in ChatGPT might be more challenging.
+We also find that the average performance of our method powered by ChatGPT is better than that based on Llama2-Chat series.
+We speculate that the larger model capacity of ChatGPT enables it to store more hallucinatory knowledge that conflicts with each other.
+Therefore, the sampled relevant references may be more inconsistent and the hallucination detection in ChatGPT might be easier.